 Why does widespread pain occur in people with fibromyalgia?
 This is a question that puzzles even doctors.
 One theory is that the brain is lowering the pain threshold for an unknown reason.
 What caused no pain before is now perceived as very painful.
 Another existing theory blames the heightened sensitivity to stimulation of the nerves and receptors in the body.
 This causes them to overreact to pain signals, resulting in the body feeling exaggerated pain.

-How to Cope with the Pain of Fibromyalgia
+How to Cope with The Chronic Pain

 Thanks to the European League Against Rheumatism, new recommendations on coping with fibromyalgia have been made available to the public.
-A top suggestion that was given is doing exercise.
+A top suggestion is doing exercise.
 Some may find this odd as it may seem like exercising while in pain can do more harm, but it’s not the case with fibromyalgia.
 To clarify, this refers to low impact or mild exercises.

 It is known that an inactive lifestyle is a contributing factor to pain and can add to the discomfort related to fibromyalgia.
 Also, not exercising can result in weight gain and may explain why so many fibromyalgia patients have cardiac issues.